 Learn how HES uses TLS to send emails.

 Transport Layer Security (TLS) is a protocol that helps to secure data and ensure communication privacy between endpoints.
 HES allows you to configure TLS encryption policies between HES and specified TLS peers.
-HES supports the following TLS protocols in descending order of priority: TLS 1.2, TLS 1.1, TLS 1.0, and SSL 3.0.
+HES supports the following TLS protocols in descending order of priority: TLS 1.2, TLS 1.1 and TLS 1.0.

 The Transport Layer Security (TLS) screen uses the following important terms:

 |TLS peer||HES can apply your specified TLS configuration with this domain during network communications.|

 To ensure messages can be received from the HES MTA, configure your firewall to accept email messages from the following HES IP address / CIDR blocks:

 This configuration applies to all domains that meet any of the following criteria: